 - If you haven't yet, move away from eating meat, dairy, and eggs!

 - Join the protest!
 With events scheduled in dozens of cities across the globe, find the one nearest to you.
 If you cannot find one, we can help you organize a demonstration in your community.

 - Share our 10 Billion Lives video online with friends and family, or reach a wider audience by screening the video while tabling at a community event.
 The video challenges viewers to see for themselves the abuses inherent to animal agriculture before concluding with an opportunity to pledge to eat more vegan meals.
-We will even help you set up a "pay-per-view" event, where viewers are given $1 each to watch the 4-minute video like on our 10 Billion Lives Tour.
 For more information on how to host your own pay-per-view event like our 10 Billion Lives Tour, visit our Compassionate Activist Network website.